Azooma

-Azooma (Korean: 공정사회) is a 2012 South Korean film starring Jang Young-nam in her first leading role as a mother seeking justice for the rape of her ten-year-old daughter.
+Azooma (Korean: 공정사회) is a 2012 South Korean crime thriller film starring Jang Young-nam in her first leading role as a mother seeking justice for the rape of her ten-year-old daughter.
 It made its world premiere at the 2012 Busan International Film Festival, and was released in theaters on April 18, 2013.
 The film has since received recognition in the international film festival circuit.